GLOBAL MARKETS-Asian shares trim weekly losses, dollar steady near 20-year highs

 "Within the shape of the U.S. Treasury curve we are not seeing any particularly fresh recession/slowdown signal, just the same consistent marked slowing earmarked for H2 2023," Alan Ruskin, macro strategist at Deutsche Bank, said in a note.

-The U.S. dollar remained near 20-year highs, supported by safe haven demand as Russia bristled over Finland's plan to apply for NATO membership, with Sweden potentially following suit.
+The U.S. dollar remained near 20-year highs against a basket of currencies, supported by safe haven demand as Russia bristled over Finland's plan to apply for NATO membership, with Sweden potentially following suit.

 Moscow called Finland's announcement hostile and threatened retaliation, including unspecified "military-technical" measures.

-The dollar index =USD, which tracks it against a basket of currencies of other major trading partners, edged down about 0.1% to 104.64.
-But the greenback was stronger against the yen JPY= , which traded at 128.95 per dollar after hitting a two-week peak of 127.5 hit overnight.
+The dollar index =USD, which tracks it against a group of currencies of other major trading partners, edged down about 0.1% to 104.65.
+But the greenback was stronger against the yen JPY=, which traded at 128.62 per dollar after hitting a two-week peak of 127.5 hit overnight.

 Cryptocurrency bitcoin BTC=BTSP also turned higher, cracking through $30,000 after the collapse of TerraUSD, a so-called stablecoin, drove it to a 16-month low of around $25,400 on Thursday.